Turn your classroom knowledge into valuable professional experience

 What is an internship and why should I do one?

-Would you like to "test drive" a job before you launch into a career?
+Would you like to "test drive" a job before you launch directly into a career?
 Would you like some help figuring out what it is you want to do after university?
 How about earning money to fund further education?
-You can do all these things with an internship!
+You can do all of these with an internship!

-Internships allow students to gain professional and practical experience in their field of studies prior to graduation.
-An internship is a paid, full-time work term done during your undergraduate degree in a field related to your studies.
+An internship gives you the opportunity to gain professional and practical experience in your field of study prior to graduation.
+An internship is a paid, full-time work term done during your McGill undergraduate degree in a field related to your studies.

 Add a practical element to your studies

-An internship allows you to take your classroom knowledge and apply it to hands-on, real-life situations.
+An internship permits you to take your classroom knowledge and apply it to hands-on, real-life situations.
 Integrating theory with practice will help sharpen your professional skills and prepare you for your career.

 Got the "What do I want to be blues?"

-Making decisions about your career can be a difficult, often bewildering, experience.
-By doing an internship you will get a better sense of what it is you like to do and how you can shine as a professional.
-Solidify your career goals and gain some valuable experience in the process.
+Making decisions about your career can be a difficult and often bewildering experience.
+By doing an internship, you will get a better sense of what it is you like to do and how you can shine as a professional, solidify your career goals and gain some valuable experience in the process.

-Imagine earning a healthy income, paying down your student loans, and financing further education.
+Earn a healthy income, pay down your student loan, and finance further education.

 Enhance your degree

 Participation in an Industrial Practicum (IP) or in an Internship Year in Science (IYS) will be noted on your transcript.
-If you complete two IPs or if you participate in an IYS , the name of your program will change to include the word internship (e.g. Bachelor of Science - Biology - Internship Program).
+For B.Sc. students , if you complete two IPs or if you participate in an IYS , your program name will change to include the Internship Program designation (e.g. Bachelor of Science - Biology - Internship Program).

-- You must be a full time undergraduate student in Science before and after the IP or the IYS is completed.
+- You must be registered as a full time student before and after the IP or the IYS is completed.

 - Your CGPA must be 2.7 or higher.

-- International students are eligible to apply to all IYS positions (unless otherwise indicated in the job posting) and to summer IPs (provided the student has an off-campus work permit).
+- International McGill students are eligible to apply to all IYS positions (unless otherwise indicated on the job posting) and to summer IPs (restrictions apply - consult the Internship Officer).

-- IP/IYS openings are posted on the CaPS website; students MUST apply as instructed in the job openings.
-Check the student resources page for additional information on how to obtain an internship.
+- Openings are posted on the CaPS website; students MUST apply as instructed on the job posting.
+For additional information on how to obtain an internship, check the student resources page.

-- Students are encouraged to attend career related workshops (CV writing, cover letter writting, interview techniques, cold calling) and meet with a career advisor.
+- Students are encouraged to attend career related workshops (CV writing, cover letter writing, interview techniques, cold calling) and meet with a career advisor.

-- Once you secure an internship, you must notify the Internship Officer to register in the Science Internship Program.
+- Once you secure an internship, you must notify the Internship Officer to register for the Science Internship Program.
+Click here on registration_form.pdf

-***It is ultimately the responsibility of the students to research and secure an internship that is best suited for his or her studies.***
+***Note that it is ultimately the responsibility of the student to research and secure an internship that is best suited for his or her studies.***

 In order to obtain a Pass grade, you must: